-The three types of private sector agent tracked in the data are the personal (or "household") sector, the corporate sector (known more technically as "industrial and commercial companies" or "non-financial companies") and the financial sector (also called "non-bank [or other] financial institutions").
-Separately National Statistics has collected and published data on the asset holdings of the main types of financial institution in the UK, including their short-term assets such as bank deposits, also from 1963.
-Together the sectoral money supply numbers and the information on institutions' portfolios represent a rich body of statistical material relevant to the process of asset price determination in the UK.
+A key question arises from the institutions' heavyweight role in asset markets.
+What was the significance of money in their portfolio decisions?
+Is it sensible to view their attitudes towards their holdings of equities, and other assets, as being powerfully influenced by their money balances or not?
+Fortunately, abundant information has been published on the money supply holdings of the different sectors of the UK economy.
+Following the Radcliffe Committee's recommendation that more money supply statistics be compiled, the Bank of England and the Office for National Statistics (formerly the Central Statistical Office) have, since 1963, collected information on the bank deposits held by various categories of UK agent.
+The three types of private sector agent tracked in the data are the personal (or 'household') sector, the corporate sector (known more technically as 'industrial and commercial companies' or 'non-financial companies') and the financial sector (also called 'non-bank [or other] financial institutions').
+Separately the Office for National Statistics has collected and published data on the asset holdings of the main types of financial institution in the UK, including their short-term assets such as bank deposits, also from 1963.
+Together the sector-by-sector money supply numbers and the information on institutions' portfolios represent a rich body of statistical material relevant to the process of asset price determination in the UK.